Welcome to the partisan fury, Michelle Wolf

+White House Correspondents Association roaster Michelle Wolf joins a club with likes of Kathy Griffin, Khizr Khan, Stormy Daniels and David Hogg — little-known or unknown figures who suddenly became surrogates for the hyper-partisan rhetorical warfare of the Trump era.

-NEW YORK (AP) — White House Correspondents Association roaster Michelle Wolf joins a club with the likes of Kathy Griffin, Stormy Daniels and David Hogg — little-known or unknown figures who suddenly became surrogates for the hyper-partisan rhetorical warfare of the Trump era.
+NEW YORK — White House Correspondents Association roaster Michelle Wolf joins a club with likes of Kathy Griffin, Khizr Khan, Stormy Daniels and David Hogg — little-known or unknown figures who suddenly became surrogates for the hyper-partisan rhetorical warfare of the Trump era.

-President Donald Trump tweeted his disgust at Wolf’s routine Monday, she was a hot topic on “The View,” and journalists wondered if the annual WHCA dinner should be changed or ditched.
-But a backlash quickly developed among people who wondered why anyone should be surprised to get edgy comedy when you hire an edgy comedian.
+President Trump tweeted his disgust at Wolf’s weekend routine on Monday, she was a hot topic on “The View” and the subject of a long and loud CNN exchange between Chris Cuomo and a conservative official.
+Journalists wondered if the annual WHCA dinner should be changed or ditched.
+A backlash quickly surfaced.

-Trump supporters also wondered how people could be disgusted by Wolf’s routine and not by the president’s behavior.

-Wolf now has a burst of publicity as she heads into a new Netflix show.
+Wolf, who begins a Netflix show later this month and is best known for work on Comedy Central’s “The Daily Show,” was not made available to The Associated Press on Monday.
+She tweeted a few replies to critics.

+Her routine directed barbs at Congress, Democrats and the media.
+But the jokes that targeted Trump, his daughter Ivanka and press aides Sarah Huckabee Sanders and Kellyanne Conway attracted the most negative attention.
+Her comedy was risque; C-SPAN radio cut away from her routine over what its management called an “abundance of caution” about whether she’d violate FCC indecency guidelines.

 Most Read Nation & World Stories